‘The port came to us’: Story behind AP photo of Beirut blast

 “She cooked, made tea, she looked after her younger brother Ahmad, gave him his bath.
 She was everything,” said Ali’s wife, Fatima, choking on the last sentence.

 Sedra brought the tea and put it on a small table but didn’t pour it - the family was animatedly discussing the pink-tinged smoke.
 The flames grew bigger, and the fire began making popping sounds.
+A convoy of red fire engines, sirens screaming, zipped past on the highway.

 Alarmed, Ali’s wife called for them to go inside the apartment.
 That’s when they heard the first explosion.
 But it was the second blast seconds later that seemed to lift the earth under the port and throw it in their direction.